 Promethease is “a literature retrieval system that builds a personal DNA report based on connecting a file of DNA genotypes to the scientific findings cited in SNPedia.”
 In fact, Promethease is a computer program built by SNPedia for scientific research.
 The information page about what they are and how they can be used can be found here.

 In addition to privacy concerns, some people might be bothered by health reports as they have the potential to reveal upsetting information about your potential health.
 Please remember that your genes are only one part of the picture when it comes to your actual health and that the science behind these reports is developing all of the time.
 The author of this article, Matthew Gaskill, has taken the time to outline some warnings.
 Please take them seriously.

-Family History Daily is NOT an affiliate of Promethease and we will NOT receive revenue if you decide to upload your results to their site.
-We are, however, an affiliate partner of 23andMe and they are linked to in this article because they also provide health reports.
-AncestryDNA, MyHeritage DNA and FTDNA are also linked to when they are discussed.
+Family History Daily is not an affiliate of Promethease and we will not receive revenue if you decide to upload your results to their site.
+We are, however, an affiliate partner of AncestryDNA, MyHeritage DNA and FTDNA which are also linked to from this article.
 If you choose to purchase a test with any of these companies after clicking on a link on our site we may earn a fee to support our work.

 How to Use Promethease to Get a Low Cost Genetic Health Report